-Our interest in studying the issue of compression stems from the vast cryptographic implications of compressibility.
-We demonstrate three questions in cryptography that compression algorithms would resolve (see Section 1.3).
-We are confident that the notion of compressibility will be found to have further applications both within and outside of cryptography.
-For example, in subsequent works, Dubrov and Ishai [26] show the relevance of the notion of compression to derandomization and Dziembowski [28] shows that compression is related to the study of forward-secure storage (see Section 1.4 on related work).
-We note that a notion similar to compression has been useful (and well studied) in the context of parameterized complexity (see a comparison and discussion in Section 1.4).
-The concept of compression of problems is also interesting beyond the confines of $\mathcal{NP}$ problems, and makes sense in any setting where the compression requires much less resources than the actual solution of the problem.
+(see Section 1.3).
+We are confident that the compression of problems implies further applications both within and outside of cryptography.
+For example, in subsequent works, Dubrov and Ishai [19] show the relevance of the notion of compression to derandomization and Dziembowski [21] shows that compression is related to the study of forward-secure storage (see Section 1.4 on related work).
+The concept of compression of problems is also interesting beyond the confines of NP problems, and makes sense in any setting where the compression requires much less resources than the actual solution of the problem.